More than 140 killed when gasoline tanker explodes in Nigeria - Los Angeles Times

 People prepare bodies for funeral following a tanker explosion in Majiya, Nigeria.

-People prepare bodies for burial in a mass grave following a tanker explosion in Majiya, Nigeria, on Wednesday.
+People prepare bodies for burial in a mass grave after a tanker explosion in Majiya, Nigeria, on Wednesday.

 (Sani Maikatanga / Associated Press)